Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 Step 1: Map Your End-to-End Onboarding Workflow

-Before automating anything, you need absolute clarity on how onboarding actually moves through your organisation.
+Before automating anything, you need absolute clarity on how onboarding actually moves through your organization.
 Most delays occur because responsibilities are implicit, not defined.

 • Sequential Task Ownership Across Teams: Clearly assign responsibility for each step across HR, IT, payroll, and reporting managers.